MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 If you want to prevent anonymous participants from joining meetings completely, you can turn off the **Anonymous users can join a meeting** organization-wide meeting setting.
 You can also disable anonymous join for specific meeting organizers by keeping the org-wide setting enabled and using the **Anonymous users can join a meeting** meeting policy.

 If you want people joining anonymously to wait in the lobby, you can set the **Who can bypass the lobby** meeting policy to any setting except **Everyone**.
-(This setting does not affect people dialing in by phone.)
+(This setting doesn't affect people dialing in by phone.)

 By default, the **Anonymous users and dial-in callers can start a meeting** policy is **Off**.
 This means that anonymous participants and people calling in by phone always wait in the lobby until a validated participant has started the meeting.